 “Code Effective Date” means the date of the Framework Agreement.

+[MEM] SVA MOAs will carry out obligations in this CoP4 in accordance with the Retail Energy Code

 Metering Equipment should be tested and stamped to the latest iteration of the applicable standard named in this document at the time of initial registration.